 • Final bridge tailored to completely healed jaw bone

-The cost for labour, materials used to custom craft the replacement teeth, the surgery itself, and all the pre- and post-operative visits, can reach up to $24,000 depending upon the individual oral surgeon and dentist’s fees, and the city in which he or she operates.
+The cost for labor, materials used to custom craft the replacement teeth, the surgery itself, and all the pre- and post-operative visits, can reach up to $24,000 depending upon the individual oral surgeon and dentist’s fees, and the city in which he or she operates.
 This makes the All-on-4 the least costly (as well as the least time consuming) treatment option compared with conventional implants.

 The other thing to consider is the cost of not choosing the All-on-Four technique.
 Conventional dental implants, whereby the implanted posts are straight rather than angled, usually require six to eight implants – and you can be sure that the fees increase with each additional implant.
 In fact, conventional implants can cost $35,000 or more.